portasynthinca3/neutron/README.md

 4. The font converter.
 Written in C#
 5. The custom builder.
 Written in Python.
 # Where does it work?
 In theory, it should work on any modern system.
-Here are the funny minimal requirements:
+Here are the minimal requirements:
 * CPU: Pentium I or later
 * RAM: 8 MB
 * Buses: PCI, USB